 High-throughput human adipocyte differentiation assay was used to evaluate the variants’ cellular function in human cells; nine variants were found to cause a loss-of-function (LOF).

 After comparing type 2 diabetes risk in individuals carrying benign variants and LOF variants, the team found participants who carried any of the nine LOF mutations were at a substantially higher risk for the disease (P=.0005).

 “While genome sequencing is becoming more routinely accessible, the key to making sense of this sequence for health and disease is interpreting the mutations we find from sequencing,” Majithia said.
-“Our study shows that even when we look at a well-studied gene, merely finding the mutations by sequencing does not yield insight.
-Direct experimental characterization of each mutation was required to separate benign mutations from those that increase risk for diabetes.” — by Allegra Tiver
+“Our study shows that even when we look at a well-studied gene, merely finding the mutations by sequencing does not yield clinical insight.
+We had to experimentally characterize each mutation to separate those that increase diabetes risk from mutations that are benign.” — by Allegra Tiver